Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 ## 7.2 Floating Types

-The integer types aren’t suitable for all applications.
-Sometimes we’ll need variables that can store numbers with digits after the decimal point, or numbers that are exceedingly large or small.
+The integer types aren't suitable for all applications.
+Sometimes we'll need variables that can store numbers with digits after the decimal point, or numbers that are exceedingly large or small.
 Numbers like these are stored in floating-point format (so called because the decimal point “floats").
 C provides three floating types, corresponding to different floating-point formats:

 - `float` Single-precision floating-point
 - `double` Double-precision floating-point
 - `long double` Extended-precision floating-point

-`float` is suitable when the amount of precision isn’t critical (calculating temperatures to one decimal point, for example). `double` provides greater precision enough for most programs. `long double`, which supplies the ultimate in precision, is rarely used.
+`float` is suitable when the amount of precision isn't critical (calculating temperatures to one decimal point, for example). `double` provides greater precision enough for most programs. `long double`, which supplies the ultimate in precision, is rarely used.

-The C standard doesn’t state how much precision the `float`, `double`, and `long double` types provide, since different computers may store floating-point numbers in different ways.
+The C standard doesn't state how much precision the `float`, `double`, and `long double` types provide, since different computers may store floating-point numbers in different ways.
 Most modern computers follow the specifications in IEEE Standard 754 (also known as IEC 60559), so we'll use it as an example.

 <!-- START: div -->
 <div class="infoBox">